aishwikr/NLP/README.md

 a.
 Frequency statistics of the terms
 b.
 Frequency statistics of the named entities
 c.
 The probability distribution of each of the POS tags

-### Text Processing
-Tokenization, Stopword extraction and lemmatization have been done.